Use Oracle VirtualBox on Oracle Linux

 select modules

-With the Guest Additions installed, mouse integration is now easier, and you do not need to use the Right Ctrl key to exit the VM window.
-You can also drag the border of your VM and the VM desktop will automatically resize to the new window size.
+With the Guest Additions installed, mouse integration is now more straightforward, and you do not need to use the Right Ctrl key to exit the VM window.
+You can also drag the border of your VM, and the VM desktop will automatically resize to the new window size.

-From the VM Devices menu you have the option to enable and use shared folders and shared clipboard with your VM.
+From the VM Devices menu, you can enable and use shared folders or the shared clipboard feature with your VM.
 After enabling these features, restart the VM to start using them.

 SSR